 Becker grew out of its pioneering role creating the law pertaining to the operation of common ownership housing.
 Many of the leading cases in the field bear the firm’s name.
 Our attorneys are recognized as individual leaders in the field through published works, public service, legislative activities, and industry group leadership positions.
 Several attorneys are members of the prestigious College of Community Association Lawyers (CCAL).
+In Florida, Becker has the largest, dedicated team of Board Certified attorneys in Condominium and Planned Development Law among any firm in the state.

 The attorneys in the Community Association Law Practice Group cover the entire spectrum of legal counseling of condominium, cooperative, time shares and homeowners’ associations.
 In addition, the practice group provides counseling to country clubs, master associations and owners’ ad hoc committees.
 Each attorney plays an integral part in their client’s professional team – assisting the Board and management prepare for and conduct meetings, answering questions about documents and the pertinent law, enforcing the covenants and restrictions, and drafting and negotiating contracts for the provision of services.